ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 * `importedGPX`: list of GPX file paths that are to be plotted on the model (default: null)
 * `gpxPathHeight`: (default 40) Drape GPX path by adjusting the raster elevation by this value in meters at the specified lat/lon.
 Negative numbers will create a dent.
-* `gpxPixelsBetweenPoints`:  (default 20) Controls how many pixel distance there should be between points, effectively causing fewing lines to be drawn.
+* `gpxPixelsBetweenPoints`:  (default 20) Controls how many pixel distance there should be between points, effectively causing fewer lines to be drawn.
 A higher number will create more space between lines drawn on the model and can have the effect of making the paths look a bit cleaner at the expense of less precision
 * `gpxPathThickness`: (default: 5) Stacks that number of parallel lines on either side of primary line to create thickness.

 Note on using GPX files: this will simply extrude those pixels covered by a path away from the top surface, i.e. it will not insert proper 90 deg. "walls" for delineating them.
-To generate a "crisp" path, it may be advisable to use a much higher printres (e.g. 0.2 mm) which allows the extrusion to create steeper (but stilll non-90 deg.) walls that are more noticeable when 3D printed.
+To generate a "crisp" path, it may be advisable to use a much higher printres (e.g. 0.2 mm) which allows the extrusion to create steeper (but still non-90 deg.) walls that are more noticeable when 3D printed.

 * `offset_masks_lower`: (default None) Masked regions (pixel values > 0) in the file will be lowered (same method as GPX extrusion described above) by offset(mm) * pixel value in the final model. *e.g. [[filename, offset], [filename2, offset2],...]*
 * `fill_holes`: (default None), Specify number of iterations to find and neighbor threshold to fill holes. -1 iterations will continue iterations until no more holes are found.
 Defaults to 7 neighbors in a 3x3 footprint with elevation > 0 to fill a hole with the average of the footprint. *e.g. [10, 7]*

+### Unit tests (new in 3.5)
+- The test folder contains a (somewhat simplistic) setup for running unit tests.
+- Each test is defined by a set of input parameters (see above section) and will create a folder (same name as the test) that will contain the resulting files (log, geotiff, STL, etc.) This should make it possible to test (or re-test) specific combination of parameters in the event of a suspected bug.
+- Note that some of these tests "fail" with their parameters b/c the expected effect is not yet implemented E.g. kml files cannot (yet) be used with a local geotiff DEM.
+These will be flagged as WAI (working as intended)
+- Note that the current set of tests do not capture all possible combinations as there are simply too many.
+The number of tests will grow over time but will probably never be complete.
+- Running test works by editing `test_TouchTerrain_standalone.py` and selecting the desired test methods by commenting out its `@unittest.skip()` decorator that otherwise forces that test to be skipped and then running the .py file main part (inside the test folder!)
+- The test folder also contains a csv file capturing which test uses which parameter settings.

 ## Server version
 All server related files are in `touchterrain/server`

 Running `TouchTerrain_app.py` starts a Flask server module, which will be run inside Apache.
 Contact us if you want to know about the dockerized Gunicorn version we run at ISU.
 The server creates a webpage, through which the user inputs the area selection and print parameters.